 Reproductive Endocrinology and Infertility

-Reproductive Endocrinologists are trained to manage complex problems relating to reproductive endocrinology and infertility including hormonal imbalances, menopause, menstrual disturbances, problems with sexual development and function, infertility, and pregnancy loss.
+Reproductive Endocrinologists are trained to manage complex problems relating to reproductive endocrinology and infertility including hormonal imbalances, menopause, menstrual disturbances, problems with sexual development and function, Mullerian anomalies, infertility, and pregnancy loss.

 The Division of Reproductive Endocrinology and Infertility is actively involved in the education of medical students, residents in Obstetrics and Gynecology, and has a distinguished and long-standing fellowship program in REI.
 A senior level clerkship in reproductive endocrinology and infertility is offered to all medical students and involves active participation in surgical procedures, gynecologic ultrasound, clinical practice, and didactic sessions.
 The students work one on one with each faculty member during the clerkship.

-The resident physicians at Fletcher Allen Health Care have one 2-month rotation with Reproductive Endocrinology during their second year.
-The residents are actively involved in the care of all patients and gain skills in laparoscopic and hysteroscopic surgery, transvaginal ultrasound, advanced reproductive technologies, pediatric and adolescent gynecology, and reproductive endocrinology.
+The resident physicians at Fletcher Allen Health Care have one 2-month rotation with Reproductive Endocrinology during their second year, and another rotation in the third year.
+The residents are actively involved in the care of all patients and gain skills in laparoscopic and hysteroscopic surgery, myomectomies, transvaginal and three dimensional ultrasound, advanced reproductive technologies, pediatric and adolescent gynecology, and reproductive endocrinology.

-The fellowship program in Reproductive Endocrinology involves all four faculty members and is overseen by the Fellowship Director, Dr. Peter Casson.
+The fellowship program in Reproductive Endocrinology involves all four faculty members and is overseen by the Fellowship and Division Director, Dr. Elizabeth McGee.
 This program is noted for its diversity and excellence providing clinical education in all areas of Reproductive Endocrinology and Infertility and extensive basic science and clinical research opportunities.
 Fellows act a junior member of the faculty, educating medical students and residents, and are actively involved in didactics, clinical meetings, IVF conference, and grand rounds.
 Information on the fellowship program can be obtained by calling (802) 847-3450.

 The faculty within the Division of Reproductive Endocrinology and Infertility are involved in clinical and basic research.
-The division participates in multiple clinical trials in infertility as one of six primary clinical sites for the Reproductive Medicine Network, a NIH-funded clinical trials network.
+The division participates in multiple clinical trials in infertility as a site for the Reproductive Medicine Network, a NIH-funded clinical trials network.
 The research focus of these studies is on ovulation induction for PCOS patients and empiric therapy in unexplained infertility.
-Dr. Casson has additional research interests in androgen dynamics in women.
-Dr. Casson works in conjunction with Dr. Alessandra Rellini in the department of psychology, investigating stress and infertility.
-Dr. Casson works with Dr. George Osol to investigate vascular dysfunction in a rat model of PCOS.
+Dr. McGee has research interests in ovarian physiology and folliculogenesis, fertility preservation, vulvovaginal mucosal biology and sex differences in physiology.
 Dr. Zaher Merhi has research interests in obesity and reproduction and granulosa cell function.
+The REI fellows also have research projects with mentors both within and outside the department.
+Research within the division is supported by NIH, AHRQ, ASRM and other sources.
+Referral of subjects and interest in the current research programs are welcomed.
+Please contact the faculty members involved in the research project or contact Suzanne Dunbar at 802-847-3450.